nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - FireDragon - FireBreath
   - Leena - Get to Level 5
   - Serge - Genius Leena
-  - Everyone - Defend (Optional if )
+  - Everyone - Defend (Optional if you're only about to be FireBreath'd again)
   - Glenn - Magnify
   - Leena - AquaBall -2
   - Serge - AquaBeam